This easy potato soup recipe has all the flavors of a loaded baked potato, but it’s ready in 15 minutes.

 - 1 tsp. salt

-- ¼ cup flour
+- 1/4 cup flour

 - 1 cup water

-- 3 oz. cheddar cheese
+- 1/2 cup shredded cheddar cheese

-- 4 Tbsp. sour cream or Greek yogurt
+- 4 Tbsp. sour cream

 - Measure the chicken broth into a large microwave-safe bowl.
 Microwave on high for 5 minutes.

 - Meanwhile, warm the oil in a large pot or Dutch oven over medium high heat.
-Take a potato and chop it into tiny ¼ inch cubes.
-Add the cubes from the one potato to the oil.
+Add the finely diced potato to oil.
+Stir and cover.
+Stir often but keep covered between stirs.

-- Shake the mason jar again and then pour it into the bacon fat.
+- While soup is simmering, measure flour into a large mason jar.
+Add the water and shake a lot until well-incorporated.
+Pour flour mixture into the bacon fat.
 Stir well.
 It should thicken from the remaining heat in the pan.
 If not, heat it over low until thickened.
 Add the bacon fat mixture to the soup and stir it up a lot.

-This post originally appeared in October 2014 and was revised and republished in September 2021.
+This post originally appeared in October 2014 and was revised and republished in November 2022.